ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   The snowman smiled but did not remark.

-  Called back inside, Milo spied carrots on a plate,\
+  Called back inside, Milo spied carrots on a plate

   but it was whisked away, leaving Milo irate.

-  Oh… who was getting his carrot treats?\\
+  Oh… who was getting his carrot treats?

   All day he was puzzled until he fell asleep.